29+ orders placed in your location

 - Churg-Strauss Syndrome: A disease that is frequently associated with asthma and allergies.
 It is caused by the swelling of certain types of blood or tissue cells.
 It is also known as eosinophilic granulomatosis with polyangiitis.

-- Microscopic polyangiitis: A rare condition associated with an inflammation of blood vessels that damages nerves, skin, joints, kidneys, etc. It is an autoimmune disease caused commonly by high levels of p-ANCA in the blood.
+- Microscopic polyangiitis: A rare condition associated with an inflammation of blood vessels that damages nerves, skin, joints, kidneys, etc. It is an autoimmune disease caused commonly by the high levels of p-ANCA in the blood.

 - Wegener's disease: A type of vasculitis (inflammation in blood vessels) in which ears, nose, throat, lungs and kidneys are majorly damaged.
-It is a rare disease caused by the high presence of p-ANCA or an uncertain cause that affects people of all ages.
+It is a rare disease caused by the high presence of p-ANCA or uncertain cause that affects people of all ages.
 It is also called granulomatosis with polyangiitis.

 - Ulcerative colitis (UC): An inflammatory bowel disease that causes inflammation in the digestive tract.
 Usually, it only occurs in the inner lining of the large intestine (colon) and rectum.